How to Create a Server on VirtualBox

 Select Linux and Ubuntu (64-bit) from the popdowns.
 Give your machine a generic name that identifies it by operating system and version.
 You’ll use this initial VM image to create new VMs as you need them (a process called “cloning”).

 Click Next, and assign a reasonable amount of RAM to your VM.
 Since we’re building servers for hosting (for example) Kubernetes manager or worker nodes, we usually want to set RAM to be as large as practical — understanding that this needs to be a compromise based on other resource demands on the host (including the presence of other running virtual machines).
-For what it may be worth, on a 32GB Windows laptop, you have enough room to run two virtual servers with 12GB RAM each, while also leaving enough room for Windows and basic applications.
+For what it may be worth, on a 32GB Windows laptop, you have enough room to run two virtual servers with 12GB RAM each (12GB = 12228MB, as shown below in the context of VirtualBox's memory allocator), while also leaving enough room for Windows and basic applications.
 These two servers are sufficiently resourced to host, for example, a Mirantis Kubernetes Engine manager and worker node, which is enough for basic evaluation and even laboratory use of this powerful Kubernetes/Swarm platform.

 On the next screen, select the radio button to create a virtual hard disk file.